htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   between client and server.
   :jira:`2567`

-- PID Namespaces now work on rootly HTCondor installations when cgroups enabled.
+- PID Namespaces now work on rootly HTCondor installations when cgroups are enabled.
   :jira:`2590`